Furano Skiing Area

 As part of Hokkaido Ski Season Net, a season pass for Furano gets you discounts for lift passes at 23 other Hokkaido ski resorts.

-A Hokkaido Powder Belt season pass gets you access to Furano, Tomamu and Kamui, but there are very limited passes available and in August 2023 the passes sold out in 10 days.
+A Hokkaido Powder Belt season pass gets you access to Furano, Tomamu and Kamui, but there are very limited passes and they sell out quickly.
 There are also 5 day passes available.

 Furano Snow and Weather